mmariani/ansible-infinit.sh/README.md

 Infinit.sh
 =========

-Install and configures inifinit.sh - a work in progress
+Install and configures infinit.sh - a work in progress

 Requirements
 ------------